 Each student will need to turn in a medical release form at check-in on the day of camp.
 Advisers can download and pass out forms beforehand and submit all together at check-in or they can make it the responsibility of each camper.
 Campers will not be allowed to participate without a medical release form on file.

 Medical release forms can be downloaded here.

-Each adviser, chaperone and camper will receive a detailed camp packet via email two weeks before camp.
+Each adviser, chaperone and camper will receive a detailed camp packet via email one week before camp.
 The packet will include check-in information, schedules, packing lists, maps and directions, and other tips to get the most out of your time at camp.

 Jason Berryman, art department chair at Topeka West High School Topeka, Kansas.
 Jason graduated from Washburn University, Bachelor's of Fine Arts with an art education certificate.
 Has worked at Topeka West for 23 years mainly teaching film and digital photography.
 In his 23 years multiple students have won local, state, and national art awards.
 Just last year, two of Mr. Berryman's advanced photography students received a Silver Medal Award and a Gold Medal Award at the National Scholastic Art & Writing Awards.
 Another student won the Kansas Congressional Art Awards and their work will hang in the national capital for a year.

 Juan Valdez is coming back as our graphic artist!
 Juan graduated from the Art Institute of Dallas in the summer of 2005.
 Following graduation, he started working for Balfour Publishing as a cover artist.
 He has more than 10 years experience working with schools at the Dallas plant.
 When working with schools, he enjoys bringing their yearbook cover ideas to life.